 The following fact sheets are designed as an introduction to the concepts of copyright, and to provide information to help authors/copyright owners get the best protection for their work.
 The F-01 registration form is also included at the end of this pack, and this may be used for registering work with Copyright Witness.

 Application forms and information can also be found on our web site at: copyrightwitness.com

-Issued: April 2000
+Issued: August 2022

-Last Amended: 2nd August 2022
+Last Amended: 10th August 2022

-UK Copyright Law
+Introduction to Copyright Law